-- Know your stroke risk factors
+- Know your stroke risk factors.

-- Follow your doctor’s recommendations
+- Follow your doctor’s recommendations.

-- Adopt a healthy lifestyle
+- Adopt a healthy lifestyle.

 The care received in the hospital and follow-up afterward may be helpful as well.
 Controlling the stroke causes is the basis for stroke prevention strategies, so it’s best to follow these guidelines:

-- Keep your blood pressure within the normal ranges
+- Keep your blood pressure within the normal ranges.

-- Limit your sodium and alcohol intake
+- Limit your sodium and alcohol intake.

-- Quit tobacco use
+- Quit tobacco use.

-- Keep diabetes under control
+- Keep diabetes under control.

-- Eat healthy and balanced food
+- Eat healthy and balanced food.

-As of right now, strokes are the fifth leading cause of death in the US and a significant cause of severe lifelong disabilities.
+Strokes are the fifth leading cause of death in the US and a significant cause of severe lifelong disabilities.
 Learning the signs of a stroke is essential to minimizing the consequences of this potentially life-threatening event.
-You want to be capable of detecting the early symptoms so that you can get medical help as soon as possible—every second matters because each moment without oxygen can bring further damage to your brain, your most precious organ.
+That way, you can detect the stroke before it happens.

 What are the early warning signs of a stroke?

-- Numbness, weakness, or paralysis in one arm or leg or on one side of the face
+- numbness, weakness, or paralysis in one arm or leg or on one side of the face

-- Confusion or difficulties understanding other people
+- confusion or difficulties understanding other people

-- Problems talking
+- problems talking

-- Impaired vision (one or both eyes)
+- impaired vision (one or both eyes)

-- Trouble walking or staying balanced and coordinated
+- trouble walking or staying balanced and coordinated

 Exhibiting any combination of these symptoms is enough justification for calling an ambulance.